shiva-kumar-biru/panel/README.md

 ### Panel Files: <a name="panel-files"></a>

 1. [panel.py](https://github.com/shiva-kumar-biru/panel/blob/main/panel.py): This file sets up a web interface for PowerFactory operations, providing a user-friendly way to perform load calculations, run RMS simulations, and visualize results.
-2. [loadcalculations.py](https://github.com/shiva-kumar-biru/panel/blob/main/Loadcalculation.py) : This file interacts with the PowerFactory application, and executes a load flow calculation.
+2. [loadcalculations.py](https://github.com/shiva-kumar-biru/panel/blob/main/Loadcalculation.py) : This file interacts with the PowerFactory application and executes a load flow calculation.
-3. [Rmssimulation.py](https://github.com/shiva-kumar-biru/panel/blob/main/Rmssimulation.py) : This file interacts with the PowerFactory application, and executes a Rmssimulation.
+3. [Rmssimulation.py](https://github.com/shiva-kumar-biru/panel/blob/main/Rmssimulation.py) : This file interacts with the PowerFactory application and executes a Rmssimulation. ( change the file path name as per your location-> filepath=r"C:\Users\sbiru\Desktop\rmssimfile" )
 4. test1.py : for testing purpose( modifications in interface)